Join live session: Test your components in browser with Storybook Test

 We can specify which controls get used by declaring a custom argType for the variant property.
 ArgTypes encode basic metadata for args, such as name, description, and defaultValue for an arg.
 These get automatically filled in by Storybook Docs.

 ArgTypes can also contain arbitrary annotations, which the user can override.
-Since variant is a property of the component, let's put that annotation on the default export.
+Since variant is a component property, let's put that annotation on the default export.

 Button.stories.ts|tsx